alabou/bcp-006-01/docs/NMOS With H.264.md

 #### RTP based transport

+For Nodes transmitting H.264 using the RTP payload mapping defined by RFC 6184, the Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.

-The Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.
+- [ ] For Nodes transmitting H.265 using the RTP payload mapping defined by RFC 7798, the Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.

 Sender resources provide no indication of media type or format, since this is described by the associated Flow resource.